Spiritual Narcissistic Abuse

 With all the other methods of abuse at their disposal, one might wonder why narcissists would resort to using spiritual abuse.

 To believers, there is none as powerful as their God.
-Whether or not the narcissist truly has faith, he does believe he is superior, perhaps even God-like.
-Religion gives him the perfect platform on which to rule others.
+Whether or not narcissists truly have faith, they do believe they are superior, perhaps even God-like.
+Religion gives them the perfect platform on which to rule others.

-2. Speak for God or whatever Supreme Being he worships
+Speak for God or whatever Supreme Being they worship

-5. Show that God or the Supreme Being he worships is on his side
+Show that God or the Supreme Being they worship is on their side

 Spiritual abusers masquerade as people of faith to fool others in ways that further their self-centered agenda of controlling them.
 They may use spiritual narcissistic abuse as a way to: